cloudmesh-community/case/README.md

 ## Design

-The list of parts is provided in Table 1.
+The list of parts not including the custom made lazer cut parts is provided in Table 1.

+COMMENT: Not sure what else to put here.
+Should it be a description of the design process, a description of the current design, or none of the above?
+Thanks for the clarification.

 Table 1: Parts list as copied from <https://github.com/cloudmesh-community/book/blob/master/chapters/pi/case.md>